Talking about

 Grounded in extensive experience leading, designing, supporting, and independently assuring organisational change, primarily across the UK public sector, and complemented by related work in private and mixed-economy environments.

 Transformation literature is rich in detailed, method-specific frameworks - portfolio, programme, project, risk, service, and value management - each with its own language and tools.
 Those texts exist elsewhere.
 This book does not replicate them.
-It connects and integrates their core concepts into a coherent, higher-level delivery management framework and practice guide designed to enable shared understanding and collective application.
+It connects and integrates their core concepts into a coherent, higher-level delivery management framework and practice guide to enable shared understanding and collective application.

 Meet the Author